l0m-dev/Undying-Renewal/README.md

   - Added a scrye hint feature
   - Increased the time dead bodies stay on the ground
   - New gibs system!
+  - Saves are no longer deleted on new game
+  - Walking and crouching makes no noise